Jim Soule – President

 Maria Connie Soule was born on Sao Miguel, Portugal, and came to Fall River with her family when she was 5 years old.
 She has worked her professional career at the Department of Veterans’ Affairs.
 Before finishing her nursing education, she also worked at various Fall River mills stitching and inspecting.
 Although preferring a low profile, in fact, she’s the brains and creative power behind her husband Jim’s 20 years of local preservation efforts.

 Larry Dykes, raised in East Bridgewater, Massachusetts, was introduced to antiques and antique homes at a very early age.
 As a teen, he assisted in renovating his family home (an 1850’s saltbox).
 This began his lifelong interest and passion for the collection, restoration, and preservation of antiquities.
 Larry became a collector of antiques in his early teens and has continued to do so to the present.
 He relocated to Fall River in 2004 and purchased a pre-1850 Greek Revival home in Fall River’s Highlands Historic District.
-He currently serves as a Director for the Preservation Society of Fall River as well as an appointed committee member for the Fall River Historical Commission and the Fall River Local Historic District Commission.
+He currently serves as a Director for the Preservation Society of Fall River and previously served as an appointed committee member for the Fall River Historical Commission and the Fall River Local Historic District Commission.
 Larry has been actively employed in the construction industry for 32 years and, in 2011, established “LTD Acoustical Ceiling, Inc.” and is the current acting president.

 John Silva was born and raised in Fall River and graduated from B.M.C.
 Durfee High School.
 John lives in Fall River with his husband, Jack.
 Growing up in Fall River, John was always amazed and impressed with the old historic buildings and architecture.
 As an adult, he advocates to preserve the buildings and open spaces that he grew to appreciate.
 After 30 years in banking and finance, John changed his career to work in human services.
 John is also a local realtor.
 Family and community are important in his life.
 John is very involved in the Greater Fall River community and participates on several community boards and steering committees for diversity and at risk families.